-The growth of both world trade and cross-border direct investment have slowed down in recent years (see Charts 19 and 20).
-They have met headwinds coming from nationalism, isolationism, protectionism, and populism.
+The growth of both world trade and cross-border direct investment has essentially halted since the global financial crisis of 2008 (see Charts 19 and 20).
+They have met headwinds coming from isolationism, nationalism, populism and protectionism.
 Can economic globalisation be revived and continued?
 The Mainland (and Taiwan before it) have been major beneficiaries of economic globalisation.
 (The Mainland's economic growth trajectory became noticeably steeper after its accession to the WTO in 2001.)
 The Mainland is thus most likely to continue to support continuing economic globalisation, working together with similarly-minded European Union and other developed and developing economies, including Taiwan.
 From its own experience, the Mainland fully understands the benefits of an open economy.
 Its Belt and Road Initiative is a recognition that connectivity and openness can create enormous economic benefits to all participants in the world economy.